What is Dual Enrollment?

 According to the Penn State University Faculty Senate policy, a high school senior may enroll in up to eight credits per semester, beginning in the summer semester prior to the senior year, for a maximum of 24 credits.
 High school juniors may enroll in one 3- or 4-credit course in the fall and spring semesters of the junior year.
 Once a student graduates from high school, he or she is not eligible to participate in the program.

-To enroll in the program, a student must be a high school junior or senior with a cumulative high school grade point average (GPA) of 3.0.
+To enroll in the program, you must be a high school junior or senior with a cumulative high school grade point average of at least 3.0.
 Exceptions can be made for promising students who do not meet the criteria.
-To remain in the program, a student must earn a C or better in every course.
+To remain in the program, you must earn a C or better in every course.